f3d-app/f3d/doc/user/LIMITATIONS_AND_TROUBLESHOOTING.md

 ## VDB
 VDB file formats rely on [OpenVDB](https://github.com/AcademySoftwareFoundation/openvdb) and VTK libraries.
 It currently comes with some known limitations:
-- Not tested in continuous integration on macOS and not shipped in the binary release for macOS arm.
+- Not tested in continuous integration on macOS and not shipped in the binary release for macOS arm nor in the Python wheels.
 - VDB Grid files are opened with a hard-coded 0.1 sampling rate.

 # Troubleshooting